prpaskov/publicationBot/README.md

 - Format in LaTeX.
 - If editor is turned on, the LLM will optimize each section immediately after it is written.

-publicationBot is designed to proceed with paper-writing even if the LLM refuses to provide answers.
+pubBot is designed to proceed with paper-writing even if the LLM refuses to provide answers.

 ## How to install
 ```python